 where ni is the vector of local facet normal (see inclination coordinates) in the i-th pixel.
 Then the prevalent normal is estimated as

 where c = 1/20 is a constant.
 Subsequently, the plane corresponding to the prevalent normal n is subtracted and these three steps are repeated until the process converges.
 The gaussian weighting factors serve to pick a single set of similar local facet normals and converge to their mean direction.
-Without these factors, the procedure would obviously converge in one step to the overall mean normal – and hence would be completely equivalent to plain plane leveling.
+Without these factors, the procedure would obviously converge in one step to the overall mean normal – and hence would be completely equivalent to plain plane levelling.

 Level Rotate behaves similarly to Plane Level, however it does not simply subtract the fitted plane from the data.
 Instead, this module takes the fitted plane parameters and rotates the image data by a calculated amount to make it lie in a plane.
 So unlike Plane Level, this module should therefore preserve angle data in the image.